 Though we remember Sean Connery’s Rolex Submariner in the four Bond films, in most of Connery’s Bond films he also occasionally wears with his suits or black tie a gold dress watch.
-This watch has a white dial and a black fabric strap.
+This watch has a white or champagne dial and a black leather strap.
 It may not be as iconic as the Rolex Submariner, but it goes much better with the dressier clothing.
 Though Connery occasionally commits the faux pas of wearing his Rolex diving watch with his suits, he only wears his Rolex once with black tie, with the white dinner jacket in Goldfinger‘s opening scene.
-Bond has an excuse, however, in this case: he had just been diving!
+However, Bond has an excuse in this case: he had just been diving!

 After Sean Connery left the role, James Bond doesn’t again wear a dress watch until Roger Moore wears a two-tone Seiko undercover as James St. John Smythe in A View to a Kill.
 More recently, Daniel Craig’s Omega Seamaster Aqua Terra in some scenes of Skyfall is a sports watch, but its simple style means it can work with a suit in a pinch.
 It’s an elegant sports watch but a little clunky as a dress watch.

 I do not plan to write more on James Bond’s watches because there is already a wealth of material available written by people more knowledgeable than myself.